 Norwich Foodbank provides emergency food for local people in crisis.

 The Foodbank supports local individuals and families who find themselves on the edge of disaster through the provision of emergency food supplies.
 You can support them through donations, or by volunteering to drive or pack food donations.

 Leeway Domestic Violence and Abuse Services are a specialist domestic abuse charity and currently support over 8,000 adults, children and young people every year throughout Norfolk and Waveney.
 It is their primary aim to offer advice, support and information to anyone who has or is currently experiencing domestic abuse.

-Leeway have volunteering opportunities across Norfolk and Waveney.
-Find out more on their website.
+Find volunteering opportunities across Norfolk and Waveney through Leeway's website.

 This list is by no means exhaustive.
 Check out the Careers Service website for other potential student opportunities, including internships, and keep an eye out in the local press.

 There may be funds available to support raising wider awareness of your initiative.